Exploring Cardiff's unique history and more

 Swansea: Wales' second largest city

 Griffin Guiding can introduce you to the city where Dylan Thomas grew up by taking you to Dylan Thomas' Birthplace on Cwmdonkin Drive, then showing you around the Dylan Thomas Centre in the Maritime Quarter.
 Other Swansea highlights include a trip to Swansea Market to try Gower cockles and laverbread, or a jaunt to Mumbles for Italian-style ice cream.

 What better way to relax after than to conjure up the spirit of Wales’ favourite writer and raise a glass to his name in a few of his favourite haunts?
 Although some of Dylan Thomas’ regular watering holes have long since disappeared, Swansea still boasts historic spots such as Queen’s Hotel, The Cross Keys and the No Sign Bar.

 Ancient and modern Newport, South Wales

 Most people who come to Newport on holiday have golf on their minds.
 Celtic Manor Resort, which hosted the Ryder Cup in 2010, is right on the doorstep.
-But if you have time to spare away from the fairways, it’s well worth having a guide show you Caerleon's Roman Fortress and Baths, Tredegar House and, in Newport itself, St Woolos Cathedral and the Transporter Bridge.
+But if you have time to spare away from the fairways, it’s well worth having a guide who can show you Caerleon's Roman Fortress and Baths, Tredegar House and, in Newport itself, St Woolos Cathedral and the Transporter Bridge.

 Discover more about the places and personalities who instigated the Chartist Riots of 1839, leading to extensive electoral reform in Britain.
 Wales Best Guides website can help you find a guide for a bespoke Newport tour, or explore the wider area with a Wye Valley Heritage Trail tour with Roam Wales.